RAJI-Zakaria/RAJI-Zakaria/README.md

 💪 Seeking collaborations on innovative projects spanning web, mobile, desktop, and design realms.

-🤔 Eagerly seeking an internship opportunity to broaden my knowledge and enhance my English proficiency.
+🤔 Eagerly seeking an opportunity to broaden my knowledge and enhance my English proficiency.

 📫 Connect with me via GitHub or LinkedIn for a conversation!